MOQA-01/Objectdetection/README.md

 ## Overview

 This Object Detection Program is a project developed by [MOQA](https://github.com/MOQA-01) for the purpose of detecting objects in images.
-The program is built using [Programming Language] and utilizes [Framework or Library] for the object detection model.
+The program is built using Python for the object detection model.

 ## Features